Singtaa/onejs-spark2d/README.md

 `spark2d` requires you to expose the provided ComputeShaderDepot as `csDepot` in ScriptEngine's Globals list.

 Documentation will be available when `spark2d` is a bit more mature.
-But here's a quick sample.
+For the time-being, here's a quick sample.

 https://github.com/user-attachments/assets/851eb853-699b-4f65-9ae3-d7837f000c68